Cypress: benefits, dosage, contraindications

 ✪✪✪✪

-Cypress is traditionally used for subjective symptoms of venous insufficiency such as heavy legs, both orally and for topical use.
+Cypress is traditionally used in the subjective manifestations of venous insufficiency such as heavy legs, both orally and for local use.
 It is also used in hemorrhoidal crises.

 Posologie